College of Agricultural and Life Sciences

 - The student must satisfy all requirements of the L&S major, both the requirements established by the department (i.e., certain courses) and those established by L&S (e.g., 15 credits of advanced work in the major in residence at UW–Madison).
 The student must meet all CALS general course requirements and the degree program requirements, as well as all major field requirements.

-- Requests for substitutions or other modifications of the requirements of a given L&S major must be acted on by an L&S dean, in consultation with the associate academic dean of CALS, before enrollment in the course.
+- Requests for substitutions or other modifications of the requirements of a given L&S major must be acted on by an L&S dean, in consultation with the Associate Dean for Academic Affairs in CALS, before enrollment in the course.

-Farm and Industry Short Course (FISC) is a nondegree course of instruction at the University of Wisconsin–Madison especially for students who expect to farm or who may be interested in positions in the agribusiness field.
-The 17-week session is offered once each year, starting in mid-November and ending in mid-March.
-There are two 6-week terms, one 3-week term and two 1-week terms in each session.
-Students may attend any one or any combination of the terms, although most students attend all 17 weeks.
+Farm and Industry Short Course (FISC) is a nondegree course of instruction at the University of Wisconsin–Madison, especially intended for students who expect to farm or who may be interested in positions in the agribusiness field.
+The 15-week session is offered once each year, starting in November and ending in March.
+There are two 6-week terms and one 3-week term in each session.
+Students may attend any one or any combination of the terms, although most students attend all 15 weeks.

-CALS professors and instructors teach the FISC students on campus in a wide variety of agricultural offerings.
-More than 45 courses are offered each year.
-A separate set of courses, usually about five, is taken by each student during each term.
-Many students return for an additional 17-week session and earn advanced certificates.
+Many of the instructors are CALS professors, and instructors teach the FISC students on campus in a wide variety of agricultural offerings.
+More than 50 courses are offered each year.
+Students typically take five courses per term.
+Many students return for an additional 15-week session and earn advanced certificates.
 Even though this is a nondegree course, all students are graded and permanent records are filed.
 Students pay the same proportionate fees as do undergraduates and they have the same privileges on campus.

-Students in the program need not choose a major or specialty area within the curriculum.
+Students in the program need not choose a specialty area within the curriculum.
 Instead, students may simply choose those courses that they feel will benefit them the most for the kind of farming or kind of agribusiness position in which they are most interested.
-However, seven specialties are available.
+However, six specialties are available.
 To earn a specialty certificate, a student must complete a stated number of required courses with a total of 20-25 credits.
-The specialty areas are: (1) crop and soil management; (2) dairy farm management; (3) farm mechanics; (4) farm service and supply; (5) meat animals; (6) pasture-based dairy and livestock; and (7) landscape industry.
-A list of courses is available in 116 Agricultural Hall.
+The specialty areas are: (1) crop and soil management; (2) dairy farm management; (3) farm mechanics; (4) farm service and supply; (5) meat animals; and (6) pasture-based dairy and livestock.
+A list of courses is available at http://fisc.cals.wisc.edu/courses/ or in 116 Agricultural Hall.

-Those students who have graduated from or attended the Short Course and who decide to continue their work toward a B.S. degree in agricultural and life sciences may transfer credit for courses in which the students earn a grade of B or above—up to a maximum of 15 elective credits.
+Students who have graduated from or attended the Short Course and who decide to continue their work toward a B.S.
+Degree in Agricultural and Life Sciences may transfer up to 15 credits to UW-Madison.
+Students must have earned a grade of B or above in each course.
 Many students in Short Course find this transition to the degree course a natural one.
-Consult the Short Course director or the Office of Undergraduate Programs and Services for detailed rules and procedures.
+Consult the Short Course director or the Office of Academic Affairs for detailed rules and procedures.

 Graduates of the Short Course may find that there are agricultural job opportunities available to them both on the farm and in nonfarm jobs.
-The College's Career Services Office maintains a file of such job opportunities.
+CALS Career Services provides information about job opportunities to FISC students through BuckyNet, and a weekly email from the FISC Office offers many additional opportunities to current students.
 Students may also obtain summer internships if they plan to attend Short Course for two years.